bharathappali/java-buildpack/docs/jre-ibm_jre.md

 `cf restage <app_name>`

+It is recommended to use the TLS OPTS below for using IBM JRE

+`cf set-env <app_name> JAVA_OPTS '-Dcom.ibm.jsse2.overrideDefaultTLS=true'`

 | Name | Description
 | ---- | -----------
 | `repository_root` | The URL of the IBM JRE repository index ([details][repositories]).